King Richard and the Crusaders: Historical aspects in production

 The Castelaine Knights from the movie are an invented group that plays the villain.
 They are supposed to be playing the part of the "Knights Templar".
 There are two theories as to why these characters were changed from Knights Templar to Castelaines.
 The first is because of Production Code that prevents negative representation of clergy in film.
 The second is because the producers wanted to avoid upsetting the Masonic Knights Templar, a group that many Hollywood figures were members of.
 It is unclear which theory, if either, is that actual reason for changing the name.

 In Lorraine Stock's article, "Now Starring in the Third Crusade: Depictions of Richard I and Saladin in Films and Television Series", she suggests that the casting of George Sanders as Richard was relevant to the time period.
 By choosing a "grey-haired, avuncular" leader, it appears they were returning to the idea of the mature monarch, mirroring the current leaders of the 1950s in Winston Churchill and Dwight D. Eisenhower.

-Rex Harrison's character, Saladin, is misrepresented in the film in an "ultimately demeaning way".
+Stock further asserts that Rex Harrison's character, Saladin, is misrepresented in the film in an "ultimately demeaning way".
 In addition to the use of brown face paint, the use of disguise and trickery by the Muslim leader is greatly exaggerated in the movie.
 The leader is feminized throughout the movie as well with his gaudy, light colored robes and gang of belly dancers.

 Lorraine Stock points out some of the anti-war sentiment in the movie.
 Three of the main characters, Sir Kenneth, Lady Edith, and Saladin, at some point mention their disapproval of war and discuss how unnecessary it is.
 Stock suggests this is a reflection of the audience's viewpoint and an anti-war movement of the 1950s with audiences still remembering World War II and the more recent Korean War of 1950–1953.